willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

      return number;
    }
 }

 You can observe that except abstract methods the Employee class is same as normal class in Java.
-The class is now abstract, but it still has three fields, seven methods, and one constructor.
+The class is now abstract, but it still has three fields, seven methods, and one constructor.<br />
-Now you can try to instantiate the Employee class as shown below:
+Now you can try to instantiate the Employee class as shown below:<br />

 /* File name : AbstractDemo.java */
 public class AbstractDemo
 {